 The publishers did NOT provide net paid circulation data.

 There were 10 issues printed from late August, 2014 through June, 2016.
 Cover images are complete for this title, and we are still seeking table of content pages.

 The magazine was launched with a website and Facebook presence.
-The website is now defunct: www.traditionalkustoms.com, but the Facebook page is still active.
+The website www.traditionalkustoms.com is now defunct, but the Facebook page is still active.